amonte-cybersec/LimaCharlie/README.md

-Step 1: Setting up My Virtual Environment
+Section 1: Initial Setup

-- I acquired a Windows virtual machine (VM) from Microsoft, ensuring it was compatible with VMware Workstation.
+- Acquire a compatible Windows virtual machine (VM) from Microsoft to ensure compatibility with VMware Workstation.
-- To create a controlled environment, I downloaded the Ubuntu Server 22.04.1 installer ISO from the VM Ware Hypervisor.
+- Download the Ubuntu Server 22.04.1 installer ISO from the VMWare Hypervisor website.
-- During the installation of Ubuntu in VMware Workstation, I chose to set a static IP address for the Ubuntu VM, preventing it from changing throughout my lab activities.
-I also took note of the gateway IP and subnet details.
-Additionally, I copied the "Address" from the previously assigned DHCP settings.
+- During the Ubuntu installation in VMware Workstation, choose to set a static IP address for the Ubuntu VM, ensuring it remains constant throughout lab activities.
+- Take note of the gateway IP address and subnet details.
+- Capture a screenshot of the Victim (Windows VM) and Attacker (Linux VM) VMs for documentation.

+Section 2: Windows VM Configuration
+- Disable Microsoft Defender's Tamper Protection and other options via the Windows Security settings.
+- To ensure that Microsoft Defender doesn't interfere with lab tasks, use the Local Group Policy Editor and Registry Editor to permanently disable it.

+Section 3: Environment Stability
+- Execute specific commands in an administrative command prompt to prevent the VM from entering standby mode, thereby avoiding interruptions during lab work.

+Section 4: Security Tools Installation
+- Begin by downloading Sysmon, a powerful system monitoring tool, and SwiftOnSecurity's Sysmon configuration.
+- Install Sysmon using the provided configuration while carefully validating the installation's success.
+- Create an account on the LimaCharlie platform, set up an organization, and add a dedicated Windows sensor for the Windows VM.
+- Download the LimaCharlie sensor executable and install it on the Windows VM using the provided command.
+- Configure LimaCharlie to ship Sysmon event logs alongside its own Endpoint Detection and Response (EDR) telemetry for comprehensive visibility.

+Section 5: Linux VM Setup
+- Establish an SSH connection to the Linux VM from the host system.
+- Download Sliver, a Command & Control (C2) framework developed by BishopFox, and configure it within the Linux VM.
+- To keep your work organized, create a dedicated working directory.
+- Generate a C2 session payload using Sliver and store it in the /opt/sliver directory on the Linux VM.

+Section 6: Payload Transfer
+- From the Linux VM, use a Python command to transfer the C2 payload to the Windows VM.
+- In the Windows VM, launch an Administrative PowerShell console and download the C2 payload using the Linux VM's IP address.

+Section 7: Threat Analysis
+- Use VirusTotal, a widely used online threat intelligence platform, for hash analysis of a suspicious file.
+- Query VirusTotal to gather any associated information regarding the hash, which surprisingly returns no results, suggesting the file may have been
+- custom-crafted to evade traditional antivirus detection.

+Section 8: Exploring LimaCharlie's EDR Capabilities
+- Within LimaCharlie, observe the detection of a threat with a custom detection signature.
+- Expand the detection entry to view the raw event and access the event timeline where the event occurred.
+- Capture screenshots of detections you've created for documentation.

+Section 9: Performing Adversarial Actions
+- Simulate adversarial actions by conducting activities such as dumping lsass.exe, a common tactic used by adversaries to steal credentials on a system.
+- Filter the LimaCharlie timeline for "SENSITIVE_PROCESS_ACCESS" events, allowing you to identify credential access attempts.
+- Based on events targeting the lsass.exe process, build detection rules to enhance your lab's ability to focus on monitoring and flagging potential malicious activities involving lsass.exe.
+Capture relevant screenshots for documentation.

 <p align="center">
 Screenshot of Victim (Windows VM) and Attacker (Linux VM) : <br/>